nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 4. Using your terminal, navigate to the folder where you placed your `jar` file and start WorkBook by inputting: `java -jar WorkBook.v1.3.1.jar` in your terminal. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Tell WorkBook what you want by typing the command in `Enter command here...` at the top of the application. <br>
    Some example commands you can try:

-   * `add c/Meta d/18-Oct-2022 12:00 e/hrmonkey@example.com r/Frontend` : Adds an internship from `Meta` to the WorkBook.
+   * `add c/Meta d/18-Oct-2022 12:00 e/hrmonkey@example.com r/Frontend` : Adds an internship application from `Meta` to the WorkBook.

    * `delete 3` : Deletes the 3rd internship shown in the current list.